Rockefeller Neuroscience Institute: Curriculum

 In April 2019, the West Virginia University Board of Governors created a new Department of Neuroscience in its School of Medicine to consolidate neuroscience education in neurology, neurosurgery, behavioral medicine and psychiatry and advance research in brain health and brain disorders.

 Campus

-The Rockefeller Neuroscience Institute is located on West Virginia University's Medicine Health Sciences Campus, in Morgantown, West Virginia.
-Construction of the institute began on May 1, 2006, at an initial cost of $30 million to build a state-of-the-art, four-story multidisciplinary laboratory space and administrative offices for 40 research scientists and 200 total employees.
+The Rockefeller Neuroscience Institute is located on West Virginia University's Health Sciences Campus, in Morgantown, West Virginia.
+Construction of the Institute began on May 1, 2006, at an initial cost of $30 million to build a state-of-the-art, four-story multidisciplinary laboratory space and administrative offices for 40 research scientists and 200 total employees.
 The institute's 87,000 square foot building was designed by Shepley Bulfinch Richardson and Abbott of Boston, Massachusetts.
 In 2019, a $25 million renovation was begun to expand the institute's research infrastructure.

 On April 23, 2019, the West Virginia University Rockefeller Neuroscience Institute announced the opening of its new Innovation Center that is a dedicated building focused on the use of advanced technology for rapid applied human research in neuromodulation, virtual reality and neuroscience predictive data analytics.